tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Dec 10 2007

-Nicky Altenwerth (a White college graduate) entered a church, ready to deliver a speech to religious people.
+Nicky Altenwerth (a white college graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Nicky Altenwerth had never preached his views to theists before, and freaked out.
 Nicky Altenwerth slowly breathed in and out to calm his nerves.
 As Nicky Altenwerth entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Nicky Altenwerth used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Nicky Altenwerth argued that Karma was a personal, physical being that humans can relate to and communicate with.